OpenFogStack/FBaseExample/Readme.md

 * VirtualBox
 * Vagrant

+1. Before startup, clear logs and remove naming service data folder.
 1. Run `vagrant up` to startup the naming service and the raid node.
-Note, that vagrant up will always pull the latest source code from GitHub and build a new jar.
+Note, that vagrant up will pull on the first startup the latest source code from GitHub and build a new jar.
-  * The raid node vm will also compile the FBaseExampleClients jars
+  * The raid node vm will also compile the FBaseExampleClients jars on first startup.
+  * The raid vm will use Registration.jar to register the other floor nodes at the naming service.
 1. Run `vagrant up floor0` to startup the ground level floor node.
-Do the same for floor1 and floor2.
-Note, that before each node is started, the Registration jar is used to register the node at the Naming Service.
+Do the same for floor1 and floor2 (you can do this in parallel).
+1. Create the keygroups (`vagrant provision raid --provision-with run_client_keygroupBootstrap`), make sure that it worked, otherwise run again.
+1. Tell every floor node to update its local keygroup config for each keygroup created (because otherwise they do not know about them, note: raid knows because of above already about keygroups): `vagrant provision floor0 --provision-with run_client_keygroupUpdateSubscriptions` (also for floor0, floor1, floor2)
+1. Start generation of records for floor nodes: `vagrant provision floor0 --provision-with run_client_addRecords` (also for floor0, floor1, floor2)

-You can re-provision (re-run one the scripts defined in Vagrantfile with vagrant provision, e.g., `vagrant provision floor0 --provision-with run_client_floor0`).
+You can re-provision (re-run one the scripts defined in Vagrantfile with vagrant provision, e.g., `vagrant provision raid --provision-with run_client_registration`).

+It is possible to kill a node (e.g., `vagrant halt floor0`) and start it up afterwards again.
+Do not forget to tell the node to update its local keygroups with the provisioner.